XanDDemoX/ESOPlayerPort/README.md

 Type into chat / console window:

-/goto - opens a menu with travel / teleport options
+/goto - opens a menu with travel options

-/goto LocationName - attempts to travel / teleport to given location name via a player in your guild
+/goto LocationName - attempts to travel to given location name via a player in your guild

 /goto PlayerName - attempts to travel to the player with the given account name in your group/friends list/ guild